waverlyucc/website/wp-content/plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.5 =
+* improvement: also act on YouTube iframe code if "also act on YouTube links" is on.
+* improvement: if extracted from Gutenburg YouTube embed blocks keep the figure-tag with all relevant CSS classes and keep the caption (if set).

 = 1.7.4 =
 * improvement: make sure locally cached thumbnails are served with good HTTP response headers (allowing HTTP 304 responses and allowing images to be cached in browser).